archo5/dato-format/README.md

 - **Customizable** - the exact details of the format can be optimized for the particular application:
 	- It is possible to add more data types
 	- The encoding of various length/size values can be changed to optimize for size or performance
-	- Object keys can be either names (for readability) or 32-bit hashes (for reduced size and parsing speed)
+	- Object keys can be either names (for readability) or 32-bit integers (for reduced size and parsing speed)
+		- Integer keys can be hashes, enum values, indices or FOURCC codes
 	- Different string types can be used (to match the application's internal string format)
 	- The prefix of the file can be changed